NBA Draft Analyses

 All NBA Draft Analyses

-The French Connection
+The French Connection Draft

-Risacher, Sarr, and Questions
+Risacher, Sarr, and a Draft Full of Questions

-Wemby's Historic Landing
+Wemby's Historic Landing and the Spurs' Perfect Setup

 The Doncic Draft

-Two MVPs Outside Top 10
+Two MVPs outside the top 10

-Greek Freak Goes 15th
+Greek Freak goes 15th

 Kawhi at 15, Klay at 11